 We pride ourselves on being a national model for translating basic neuroscience discoveries into patient care advances.
 The organizational structure afforded by the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai helps facilitate these objectives.
 The brain-focused clinical departments of Psychiatry, Neurology, and Neurosurgery are linked with the basic sciences via the Department of Neuroscience and the Institute.
 Our close and productive affiliation with the Bronx VA Hospital is another ingredient for achieving this goal.
 The combined resources of the Mount Sinai Health System offer unparalleled opportunities to discover new and better interventions to target major neuropsychiatric disorders.

 Progress Through Psychiatric Research

 Our strategy is to look beyond traditional clinical symptoms to the underlying factors that we can explore through genetics, brain imaging, or other biomarkers.
 Although the full payoff may be years away, we are not wasting any time in bringing state-of-the-art treatment to our patients.
-We use the most robust, evidence-based treatments available to teach our trainees and care for our patients and teach these to our trainees.
+We use the most robust, evidence-based treatments available to care for our patients and teach these to our trainees.

-Whether you are striving to learn about our treatment or educational programs, as a prospective patient or trainee, we hope you find the visit to our website informative.
-If you have any trouble finding what you are looking for, please feel free to contact me personally and I will try to direct you to the best resource.
+Whether you are striving to learn about our research, treatment or educational programs, as a scientist, colleague, patient or trainee, we hope you find the visit to our website informative.
+If you have any trouble finding what you are looking for, please feel free to contact me personally and I will try to direct you to the best resources.
 Thank you for visiting and please think of Mount Sinai Psychiatry as your portal to the latest advances in research on, and treatment of, major mental disorders.